endlessm/godot-block-coding/addons/block_code/README.md

 * If files are added or removed, the list of translatable files needs to be updated.
 This can be done by using the **Add** dialog in the [POT Generation][pot-generation] tab.
 Or you can use the **Project → Tools → Update BlockCode translated files** menu item in the editor.
+From the command line, the POT file can be regenerated with the `scripts/update-pot-files.sh` shell script.

 * If translatable strings have changed, the POT file needs to be updated.
 This can be done by using the **Generate POT** dialog in the [POT